Leadership & Staff

 Patrick Brown

-Patrick played a lead role in establishing Sequoia Village and the Villages of San Mateo County.
+Patrick played a lead role in establishing Sequoia Village and the Villages of San Mateo County (VSMC) and is currently board president for VSMC.
 He sits on the board of advisors for BlueCart, a startup in the food services area.
 He joined the board of Village Enterprise (a non-profit that works to alleviate poverty in East Africa) in 2013, after serving as Chief Operating Officer for five years.
 Prior to this, Pat worked for twenty years in the computer software industry.
 In his last position, he was the Senior Director of Technical Publications for Siebel Systems.
 Pat has a BA from UC Santa Barbara and an MA from California State University, Fresno, and completed doctoral work at UC Berkeley.
 Pat serves as the Treasurer for the Village Movement California Leadership Team.

 Leza Coleman

 Leza is the Legislative Director of the California Commission on Aging.
-She was introduced into the world of senior advocacy as a volunteer field Ombudsman, and later became the Volunteer Coordinator for Ombudsman Services of Northern California.
-She opened and filled a 95 bed Residential Care Facility for the Elderly, in Elk Grove California.
-Leza is excited to be afforded the opportunity to work on statewide systemic advocacy focused on changing the way we view “aging” in California.
+She was introduced into the world of senior advocacy as a Long-Term Care Ombudsman, and later, after working as a marketing director for a large assisted living facility in Elk Grove, California, she resumed her advocacy efforts as the Executive Director for the statewide LTC Ombudsman Program Association.
+Having successfully navigated the legislative system, getting bills passed, and increased program funding, Leza is excited to share her knowledge, encouraging others to engage in systemic advocacy focused on changing the way we view “aging” in California.

 Carlene Davis